RX Gru: a short-period pre-main-sequence eclipsing binary with a distant circumbinary companion: Analysis

 where $T_{0,k}$, $P$, $E$, and $\Delta_k$ are the reference time of eclipse, the orbital period, the epoch, and the observed minus calculated ($O-C$) time difference, respectively.
 As discussed in detail later in Section~\ref{sec:spots}, the light curve of the system exhibits a rapidly varying O’Connell effect, which refers to the height difference between successive out-of-eclipse maxima \citep{1951PRCO....2...85O,1968AJ.....73..708M}.
 This asymmetry may introduce significant biases in the measured mid-eclipse times, as shown by \citet{2006Ap&SS.304..363M} and \citet{2024ApJ...976..242M}.
 Given that the light curve is unstable, we decided to fit each eclipse individually, and we excluded the out-of-eclipse section of the light curve from the fit.
 In order to account for the apparent asymmetry of the eclipse profiles, we added to our model a linear combination of three cosine functions.

-We then performed an MCMC fit of each individual eclipse using the aforementioned model.
+We then performed a Markov Chain Monte Carlo (MCMC) fit of each individual eclipse using the aforementioned model.
 The best-fitting model of a single primary eclipse is shown in Fig.~\ref{fig:ecl_times}, and the times of minima derived from our fitting procedure are listed in Table~\ref{tab:ecl_times} in Appendix~\ref{app:ecl_times}, along with their 1$\sigma$ errors.